These women entrepreneurs are changing the market with their apps

 ApnaKlub by Shruti

 ApnaKlub helps digitise and organise the FMCG procurement market by connecting buyers and brands through a single platform.
 It offers supply consistency, better margins, and access to a deep assortment of brands, simplifying and making the wholesale business successful.
-Apnaklub, with over 1,00,000 downloads, aims to innovate for India's 7.5 million kirana Small Medium Businesses (SMBs) in underserved markets.
+Apnaklub, with more than one lakh downloads, aims to innovate for India's 7.5 million kirana Small Medium Businesses (SMBs) in underserved markets.

 All the apps are available on iOS and Android.